UltraOS/UltraProtocol/README.md

 ---

 ## ULTRA_ATTRIBUTE_FRAMEBUFFER_INFO
-This attributes provides framebuffer information if one was requested and has the following structure:
+This attribute provides framebuffer information if one was requested and has the following structure:
 ```c
 struct ultra_framebuffer_attribute {
     struct ultra_attribute_header header;